 The aim of the festival is not only to share and promote cultural interests but to also make the event user friendly for its many visitors.
-To this effect all venues used will be within a short walking distance of the three main hubs: the Estonian Academy of Arts, the Telliskivi Creative Hub and the Port Noblessner.
+To this effect all venues used will be within a short walking distance of the main hubs: the Telliskivi Creative Hub and the Port Noblessner.

 For ideas on some quirky activities to get up to in Estonia, click here.

 When is the Tallinn Music Week 2021

-The 12th edition will be held from 26 to 28 August.
+The 13th edition will be held from 29 September to 3 October.
 The central hubs will be at the Telliskivi Creative City and Port Noblessner.
 The TMW Conference will be held at the Talinn Teachers’ House in the Old Town.
 It will have a day focused on Estonian music.

 Tallinn Music Week 2021 Programme